lohriialo/photoshop-scripting-python/mac_scripting/README.md

 # Photoshop Scripting in Python on Mac
-Just like `comtypes` is used to script via COM on windows, `appscript` is used to script on Mac.
+Just like `pypiwin32` or `comtypes` is used to script via COM on windows, `appscript` is used to script on Mac.
 Photoshop scripting is exposed via it's scriptable dictionary.

 [Appscript](https://github.com/lohriialo/appscript) is a high-level, user-friendly Apple event bridge that allows you to control Apple's Scriptable Mac OS X applications from Python.